 315 North Cedar St, Lincolnton NC

-Join us for our 3rd Annual Pirate 5k Run/Walk (dress in pirate costume theme if you wish).
+Join us for our 4th Annual Pirate 5k Run/Walk (dress in pirate costume theme if you wish)

-The Third annual Pirate 5K Run/Walk, a part of the third annual Pirate Week, will begin on North Cedar Street in Lincolnton at Historic St. Luke’s Episcopal Church.
+The Third annual Pirate 5K Run/Walk will begin on North Cedar Street in Lincolnton at Historic St. Luke’s Episcopal Church.
 The church graveyard is the final resting place of Lorenzo Ferrier who may or may not be Jean Lafitte.

 From St. Luke’s, the runners will work their way to the Lincolnton Rail Trail at First Federal Park at East Pine Street crossing.